 What was the share of sustainable investments with an environmental objective not aligned with the EU Taxonomy?

-The sustainable investments with an environmental objective not aligned with the EU Taxonomy were 10.55%.
-The sub-fund did not commit to making any EU Taxonomy aligned investments.
+The sustainable investments with an environmental objective not aligned with the EU Taxonomy were 0% as the sub-fund has a social objective.

 What was the share of socially sustainable investments?